elastic/rally/docs/track.rst

 indices
 .......

 The ``indices`` section contains a list of all indices that are used by this track.
-By default Rally will assume that it can destroy and create these indices at will.

 Each index in this list consists of the following properties:

 * ``name`` (mandatory): The name of the index.
 * ``body`` (optional): File name of the corresponding index definition that will be used as body in the create index API call.
-* ``auto-managed`` (optional, defaults to ``true``): Controls whether Rally or the user takes care of creating / destroying the index.
-If this setting is ``false``, Rally will neither create nor delete this index but just assume its presence.
 * ``types`` (optional): A list of type names in this index.

 Example::